-This diagnosis is generally not given if there are only spelling errors or poor handwriting in the absence of other impairment in written expression.
-Compared with other Learning Disorders, relatively less is known about Disorders of Written Expression and their remediation, particularly when they occur in the absence of Reading Disorder.
-Except for spelling, standardized tests in this area are less well developed than tests of reading or mathematical ability, and the evaluation of impairment in written skills may require a comparison between extensive samples of the individual’s written schoolwork and expected performance for age and IQ.
+This diagnosis is generally not given if there are only spelling errors or poor handwriting in the absence of other impairments in written expression.
+Compared with other learning disorders, relatively less is known about disorders of written expression and their remediation, particularly when they occur in the absence of reading disorder.
+Except for spelling, standardized tests in this area are less developed than tests of reading or mathematical ability, and the evaluation of impairment in written skills may require a comparison between extensive samples of the individual’s written schoolwork and expected performance for age and IQ.
 This is especially the case for young children in the early elementary grades.
 Tasks in which the child is asked to copy, write to dictation, and write spontaneously may all be necessary to establish the presence and extent of this disorder.

 Specific Symptoms of Disorder of Written Expression

 This disorder has been reclassified and altered in the updated 2013 DSM-5 (e.g., now combined with other disorders associated with academic deficits); the old DSM-IV criteria above remain here for historical/informational purposes only.
 See updated DSM-5 specific learning disorder criteria.